-My work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2015-16 accounts or key financial systems
+My work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2016-17 financial statements or key financial systems.

-My ongoing work on the certification of grants claims and returns has not identified any significant issues to date in relation to the accounts or the Council's key financial systems.
-A more detailed report on my grant certification work will follow in the spring 2017 once this year's programme of certification work is complete.
+A more detailed report on my grant certification work will follow early in 2017 once this year's programme of certification work is complete.

-The financial audit fee for 2015-16 is currently expected to be in line with the agreed fee set out in the Annual Audit Plan.
+The financial audit fee for 2015-16 is currently expected to be in line with the fee set out in the Annual Audit Plan.

-Yours sincerely
+Yours sincerely,

-John Herniman Engagement Director
+John Herniman